isVy08/AIM/README.md

 ```
 python infer_conventional.py config/imdb.json AIM data/imdb/score
 ```
-On how to run the baselines, refer to `baseline/`
+On how to conduct experiments on the baseline models, please refer to `baseline/`.

 # Citation
 If you use the codes or datasets in this repository, please cite our paper.